 My email is sophiayk20 [at] gmail [dot] com.
-My profiles will be available at: Google Scholar, OpenReview, and ACL Anthology.
+My profiles are available at: Google Scholar, OpenReview, and ACL Anthology.

 News

-• [8/13/2024]: CoVoSwitch was selected as a Spotlight Paper at ACL 2024 Student Research Workshop.
-I did a poster presentation on August 11th and oral presentation on August 12th!
+CoVoSwitch was selected as a Spotlight Paper at the ACL 2024 Student Research Workshop.

-• [7/9/2024]: My first paper was accepted to the Student Research Workshop at ACL 2024.
-I was also offered a travel grant for attending ACL in person.
-Beyond excited to be in Bangkok, Thailand!
+My first paper was accepted to the Student Research Workshop at ACL 2024.

 Publications